logrhythm/MurMurHash/README.md

 An implementation of the MurMurHash3 function in C++

- MurmurHash3 was originally written by Austin Appleby, and is placed in the public domain.
+ MurmurHash3 was originally written by Austin Appleby and has been released into the public domain.

  The LogRhythm `C++` version was adapted from `C` code found at https://github.com/PeterScott/murmur3 .